deveshdatwani/trendsonthemap/README.md

 cd trendsonthemap
 ```

-After you have installed all the dependencies, you can launch the flask app with the "flask" command.
-Before that you need to tell Flask where to look for the app.
+Once you have installed all the dependencies, you can launch the flask app with the "flask" command.
+Before that, you will need to tell Flask where to look for the flask application.
 Do this through the export command

 ```
 export FLASK_APP=app.py